Mian Muhammad Latif: Early life and career

-Mian Muhammad Latif was born in 1952 in Toba Tek Singh to an Arain family.
+Mian Muhammad Latif was born in 1947 in Toba Tek Singh to an Arain family.
 His father Haji Muhammad Saleem was a cotton industrialist and an entrepreneur.
-He later moved to Faisalabad for studies and after graduating in 1974, he started textile business by setting up a small processing unit that has, over the years, become one of the largest vertically integrated textile group of Pakistan known as Chenab Group.
-This business group's industrial units are involved in cotton yarn spinning, fabric weaving as well as fabric stitching processes.
-Chenab Group processes 50 million square meters of weaved fabric and 75 million square meters of dyed fabric every year.
-It has established a global sales network in all the continents of the world.
-This group is mainly engaged in manufacture and distribution of clothing, furniture, household quilts and curtains.
+He later moved to Faisalabad for studies and after graduating in 1974, he started textile business by setting up a small processing unit which later became known as Chenab Group.
+In 1997, Mian Latif introduced the concept of ChenOne retail stores in Pakistan.